zyyang1111/HMCTherm/README.md

   $ make
   ```
 ### Run your Simulation
+  In this branch, we integrate a run-time refresh control module to the HMC and develop a simulation framework to fulfill t he simulation.
+This simulation framework involves Multi2Sim for function simulation of multi-core processors, McPAT for estimation of the the processor power, HMCTherm for HMC simulation and MATLAB scripts for processing interface data.

   In order to illustrate how HMCTherm works, we run FFT (./Example/splash2/codes/kernels/fft/) and plot the power and thermal profile of HMC.
   - (1) build FFT
   ```